 Research and scholarship

-Working Title: Transcending Cisnormative Carceral State Logic: A Queer-Abolitionist Challenge to “Gender-Responsive” Penal Strategies and Technologies in England and Wales.
+Thesis working title: Transcending Cisnormative Carceral State Logic: A Queer-Abolitionist Challenge to “Gender-Responsive” Penal Strategies and Technologies in England and Wales.

 A Law PhD Project funded by a Keele University School of Law Graduate Teaching Assistant faculty scholarship.